pauward/APPD_EventHub/README.md

 Produces

-	This API call produces the following media types according to the Accept request header; the media type will be conveyed by the Content-Type response header: application/json
+	This API call produces the following media types according to the Accept request header; the media type response header: application/json

 	Responses
 		202